dzharii/awesome-typescript/README.md

 * :octocat: [FoalTS](https://github.com/FoalTS/foal) - A simple, intuitive and complete framework for building enterprise-grade Node.JS applications :boom: :rocket: (see also: https://foalts.org)
 * :octocat: [Enso](http://ensojs.netlify.com) - Typescript first Node.JS framework inspired by Domain Driven Design principles with a focus on composition and Developer Experience
 * :octocat: [Libstack](https://libstack.io) - A collection of various modules to create Typescript server easily and ready to be deployed on Docker.
+* :octocat: [tinyhttp](https://github.com/talentlessguy/tinyhttp) - A modern Express-like web framework for Node.js, written in TypeScript and compiled to Native ESM.

 ### Standalone apps
 * :octocat: [Visual Studio Code](https://github.com/Microsoft/vscode) - Multiplatform IDE.